whatsnoteGB/whatsnotegb.github.io/_posts/2024-02-10-i_see_the_great_escape.md

 * _i don't start shit but i can tell you how it ends_
 * _familiarity breeds contempt_
 * _i keep my side of the street clean, you wouldn't know what i mean_
-* _they saud the end is coming; everyone s up to something, i find myself running home to your sweet nothings_
+* _they said the end is coming; everyone s up to something, i find myself running home to your sweet nothings_
-* _the planets and the fates and all the stars aligned you and i ended up in the same room at the same time_
+* _the planets and the fates and all the stars aligned: you and i ended up in the same room at the same time_
 * _i'm only cryptic and machiavellian cause i care_
 * _cursed you as i sleep talked_
 * _maybe it's the past that's talking screamin from the crypt, tellin me to punish you for things you never did; so i justified it_